aspendlove/Easydl-cli/README.md

 "easydl -h" shows a help message with all the possible commands

-"easydl -v" opens this README in the command line (ctrl-x to exit)
+"easydl --readme" opens this README in the command line (ctrl-x to exit)

 "easydl -a" adds an alias